Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Towns/Mists of Ravenloft.md

 | 100   | Characters emerge from the Mists on a world on the Material Plane.               |
 |       | After 1d6 hours, the Mists rise around them once more.
 Roll again on this table. |
 | ----- | -------------------------------------------------------------------------------- |

+A Mist talisman is a nonmagical object, akin to a dowsing rod or a lodestone, that resonates with the unique nature of the domain where it originates, allowing the creature holding it to find a path through the Mists to that domain.
+By holding the talisman and focusing on its domain of origin, a creature in the Mists can reach that domain after 2d6 hours of travel.
+Any creatures that willingly follow the crea­ ture with the Mist talisman also reach the same destination.
+A Mist talisman is no help to a creature imprisoned within a domain's closed borders.
+If

+the borders of the destination domain are closed, roll on the Wandering the Mists table to determine what happens.

+Mist talismans take ominous forms, and no two are alike.
+A family's burned holy book, a battered stuffed toy, a papyrus scroll, or any of the items on the Horror Trinkets table in chapter 1 might serve as Mist talismans.
+Few who dwell in the Domains of Dread know how to use Mist talismans or have interest in traveling to other domains.
+Those who do, though, might share a Mist talisman with ad­ venturers or could know where such an item is located.
+You can use Mist talismans to guide char­ acters from one domain to another as your adven­ tures require.

+The domains detailed in this chapter suggest Mist talismans that can be used to reach them, but these aren't exhaustive lists.
+Use them as inspiration for Mist talismans of your own design.